timgates42/pyramid_authstack/README.rst

 When you call `remember()
 <http://docs.pylonsproject.org/projects/pyramid/en/1.4-branch/api/security.html#pyramid.security.remember>`_ or `forget()
-<http://docs.pylonsproject.org/projects/pyramid/en/1.4-branch/api/security.html#pyramid.security.forget>`_ all sub-policies will be trigged.
+<http://docs.pylonsproject.org/projects/pyramid/en/1.4-branch/api/security.html#pyramid.security.forget>`_ all sub-policies will be triggered.
 You can filter the list
 of policies used by adding a `policies` parameter.
 A use case where this is important is a user coming to the site via a link in a newsletter: in that scenario you can identify the user, but do not want to give access